SimenB/stylint/patch-notes.md

+##### 0.8.8
+resolve issue with duplicatesCheck throwing false positives when a selector is part of a list of selectors universal check should be less aggressive more valid properties added to the valid check turning back on alphabet and duplicates check by default turning off zIndex checks by default (they can be useful i think, but are definitely optional / potentially a pain on big projects )

 ##### 0.8.7
 resolve issue with duplicatesCheck throwing false positives on brackets alphabeticalCheck should be less aggressive

 ##### 0.8.6
 more bugs showing up for alphabetical and duplicates checks, gonna toggle them off by default until they are fully ironed out